faktor73/es-theme-eastpixel-one-4-3/README.md

 # EASTPIXEL ONE (4:3)
-### An EmulationStation/RetroPie theme in aspect ration 4:3
+### An EmulationStation/RetroPie theme in aspect ratio 4:3

 ## About